hasibulnilo/assignment-5/readme.md

 4. What is **Event Delegation** in JavaScript?
 Why is it useful? ans:Instead of adding event listeners to many child elements, you put one listener on their parent and handle events using event.target.
-5. What is the difference between **preventDefault() and stopPropagation()** methods? ans:preventDefault() → Stops the browser’s default action (e.g., stop link navigation, stop form submit). stopPropagation() → Stops the event from bubbling up to parent elements.
+5. What is the difference between **preventDefault() and stopPropagation()** methods? ans:preventDefault():Stops the browser’s default action (e.g., stop link navigation, stop form submit). stopPropagation():Stops the event from bubbling up to parent elements.

 ## 🧪 Challenges Part (10 Marks)